Kapsch Trafficcom Wins IRF Award For Satellite-Tolling Project

-Kapsch TrafficCom is proud to announce that the Bulgarian "Nationwide Tolling & E-Vignette System" was awarded the prestigious Road Finance Excellence Award by the International Road Federation (IRF).
+VIENNA, AUSTRIA - EQS Newswire - 30 September 2024 Kapsch TrafficCom is proud to announce that the Bulgarian 'Nationwide Tolling & E-Vignette System' was awarded the prestigious Road Finance Excellence Award by the International Road Federation (IRF).

 This recognition underscores the innovative design, exceptional implementation, and the positive impact of the GNSS (Global Navigation Satellite System)-based tolling system on the country's transportation infrastructure.
 The award ceremony took place on September 26, 2024, during the IRF Europe & Central Asia Congress Gala Dinner in Plovdiv, Bulgaria.